arra131/Project-Singularity/Kaggle_API_Setup.md

 * Create an account on kaggle.com.
 * Login to your account and go to settings.
-* Click on 'Create New API Token'.
+* Click on Create New API Token``.
 This will download a kaggle.json file with your username and API key.

 ## Step 4: Place the file in correct location